-Last week at our first-ever Advanced Therapeutics in Movement & Related Disorders (ATMRD) Congress, we dove into advanced clinical science with a sold-out crowd of healthcare providers from 46 states who work across the Movement Disorder Care & Support Ecosystem©—neurologists, movement disorder specialists, speech therapists, nurse practitioners, residents, fellows, physician assistants, social workers, and more.
+At our first Advanced Therapeutics in Movement & Related Disorders (ATMRD) Congress, we dove into advanced clinical science with a sold-out crowd of healthcare providers from 46 states who work across the Movement Disorder Care & Support Ecosystem©—neurologists, movement disorder specialists, speech therapists, nurse practitioners, residents, fellows, physician assistants, social workers, and more.

-We had been dreaming of this Congress for two years.
-Dreaming of clinicians from varied backgrounds, experiences, and roles joining together to build connections and to gain new skills and knowledge of cutting-edge therapeutics.
-Throughout the Congress, healthcare providers shared their nuggets of wisdom with us—nuggets they learned at ATMRD that they’ll now take back to their clinics with them.
+Throughout the Congress, healthcare providers shared and learned, gaining knowledge that they have since taken back to their clinics with them.
 This matters.
 Every pearl of wisdom they gleaned will impact real people living with a movement disorder.
 Behind every scientific innovation, every latest-and-greatest therapy and medication they discussed, are real faces.
-Every clinician who showed up and chose to immerse themselves in ATMRD strengthened their commitment to improve lives today.

-We brought with us our “Courageous Conversations” board, which was filled with your wishes—wishes from people living with the disease, their family members and care partners of what they want others to know about navigating a movement disorder.
+We brought with us our “Courageous Conversations” board, which was filled with wishes—wishes from people living with the disease, their family members, and care partners—of what they want others to know about navigating a movement disorder.
 Healthcare providers took the time to read them, hearing your voices and experiences, and then they wrote down their own.
 Here are a few of the many wishes they recorded:

 “I wish you knew it makes us so happy to be able to help you.”